ideal-lab5/idn-acuity-index-substrate/README.md

 Ensure that you have both the the indexer and dapp running, either by following the above tutorial, or by following the Docker instructions.

+#### Deliverable 2.1 & 2.2

+1. Select Pallet / Variant search key.
+2. Select Balances pallet.
+3. Select Transfer variant.
+4. Click Search.
+5. Observe that as new balance transfers occur on Polkadot, they automatically appear in the results.

 Observe that at block #13800016 new metadata will be downloaded because a runtime upgrade has occured.

 Using the dapp, test the following search queries and verify the results: